 How many days do you need for Machu Picchu?

 Most travellers should give the broader region at least three to five days even if the site visit itself is much shorter.
+That allows for acclimatisation, Sacred Valley time, and transport that does not feel like a race against one ticket slot.
+The site itself may be a short visit, but the route around it should not be treated that way.

 Is Machu Picchu expensive?

 It can be, especially with late bookings or premium train choices, but the trip can still be structured intelligently.
+Costs rise fastest when you leave entry and train choices too late and accept whatever timing remains.
+A selective Peru route usually gives you more flexibility than trying to compress everything into one rushed landmark push.

 What is the best time to visit Machu Picchu?